Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: IX. Three-dimensional definition of relativistic acceleration

 where the derivative is calculated with respect to the self time $\Delta \tau=\Delta t/\gamma$.
 The product of resting mass and resting acceleration gives resting force, which gives agreement (\ref{proper a}) with Einstein's masses definition (\ref{Einstein masses}).

 It is also worth considering acceleration occurring in (\ref{apparent simple form}):

 Despite the simplicity of the first two records, this definition has a hybrid nature, because the numerator and denominator refers to different formalisms: four-dimensional or three-dimensional.
-This also applies to the last record, in which the denominator refers to the rest system, and the numerator is based on the new rule of subtracting the components of the velocity, which does not consist in a full transformation to the rest system.
+This also applies to the last record, in which the denominator refer to the rest system, and the numerator is based on the new rule of subtracting the components of the velocity, which does not consist in a full transformation to the rest system.
 The non-hybrid version of this record is the correct relativistic acceleration (\ref{correct acceleration}) or proper (rest) acceleration (\ref{proper a}).
 In contrast, the hybrid acceleration itself is related to others as follows:

-The relations between all considered acceleration vectors are shown in the (Fig. \ref{diagram 2}).
+The relations between all considered acceleration vectors are shown in the {\bf Fig. \ref{diagram 2}}.

-The relativistic velocity differential for acceleration was analysed by R\c{e}bilas \cite{Rebilas} in 2008.
+Probably the relativistic velocity differential, for one dimension acceleration, was first calculated by Barrett in 2002 \cite{Barrett}.
+Barrett's differential is only compatible with equation (\ref{parallel differential}) and does not resolve the key difference of vector expressions (\ref{rozniczka}) and (\ref{dv Einstein}).
+The vector relativistic velocity differential for acceleration was analysed by R\c{e}bilas \cite{Rebilas} in 2008.
 However, he used the common approach to the algebra of velocity, which led to the confusion which Einstein obtained in (\ref{Einstein masses}).
 Moreover, R\c{e}bilas applied relativistic addition, not subtraction, of velocity, which forced a rearranged order of operations and an equation inverse of (\ref{dv Einstein}), but equivalent.
-This differential, calculated according to the usual algebra of speed vectors, can also be found in Dragan's studies \cite{Dragan, Dragan AJP}.
-However, the differential (\ref{dv rel}) does not appear in the works of Rebilas, Dragan, or even in the work of Fern\'andez-Guasti containing operation (\ref{velocity parallel}).
+This differential $(d\mathbf{v})_0$ (\ref{dv Einstein}, \ref{dv Einstein 2}), calculated according to the usual algebra of speed vectors, can also be found in Dragan's studies \cite{Dragan, Dragan AJP}.
+The square of such rest differential velocity can be seen in the formula of the Lobachevsky-Einstein geometry metric described by Fock in the late fifties, to which Cannoni refers (see Appendix).
+However, the differential $(d\mathbf{v})_{rel}$ (\ref{dv rel}, \ref{rozniczka}) does not appear in the works of Foc, Barrett, R\c{e}bilas, Dragan, Cannoni or even in the work of Fern\'andez-Guasti containing operation (\ref{velocity parallel}).
 Ungar \cite{Ungar 1997, Ungar 2007} and Oziewicz \cite{Oziewicz, groupoid, without Lorentz} did not present the differential approach either.